Oracle Licensing

 The VMware Scenario:

 VMware is the poster child for soft partitioning in Oracleโ€™s eyes.
-Oracleโ€™s standpoint (not written in your contract, but enforced via policy) is that if any Oracle software runs anywhere on a VMware cluster, you must license all processors on all hosts in that cluster, and potentially even beyond.
+Oracleโ€™s standpoint (not written in your contract but enforced via policy) is that if any Oracle software runs anywhere on a VMware cluster, you must license all processors on all hosts in that cluster and potentially even beyond.

-Why beyond?
-Oracle has argued that with vSphere 6 and above, features like vMotion can migrate VMs between clusters and even across data centers, so they have at times required licensing of all hosts that are part of a vCenter environment if thereโ€™s any network or management connection between them and the Oracle workloads.
+Therefore, they have at times required licensing of all hosts that are part of a vCenter environment, even if thereโ€™s no network or management connection between them and the Oracle workloads.

-For instance, before vSphere 6, theyโ€™d say โ€œall hosts in the cluster where Oracle runsโ€ โ€“ with vSphere 6+, some Oracle assertions have been โ€œall clusters under the same vCenter must be licensed if Oracle VMs can move between them.โ€ This is extremely punitive, and many customers push back on it, but itโ€™s not unheard of for Oracle to present that position during audits.
+For instance, before vSphere 6, theyโ€™d say โ€œall hosts in the cluster where Oracle runs.โ€ With vSphere 6+, some Oracle assertions have been updated to โ€œall clusters under the same vCenter must be licensed if Oracle VMs can move between them.โ€

 The safe assumption is to license every physical core that could run your Oracle software.
 If you have VMware, that generally means the entire interconnected cluster.
-One consequence is that some companies maintain separate vCenter environments for Oracle workloads to protect them.

 Oracleโ€™s Audit Approach in Virtual Environments:

-This catches out many organizationsโ€”perhaps they had Oracle on one host, but the whole cluster became in scope.
 Oracleโ€™s partitioning policy document says,ย โ€œSoft partitioning is not a valid means to limit licensing; you must license the entire server or cluster in which the software is installed.โ€

-Oracle auditors will stick to this line.
-Thereโ€™s often debate and pushback from customers, citing that the contracts donโ€™t explicitly mention VMware.
-While the standard Oracle license agreement doesnโ€™t mention VMware, Oracle relies on contract language, requiring you to license the program โ€œwhere it is installed and/or running.โ€ They interpret a clustered environment as a program that is potentially installed/running on any host.
+They interpret a clustered environment as a program that is potentially installed and running on any host.
 Unless youโ€™ve negotiated a contract exception, fighting this after the fact can be an uphill battle.

 Read Licensing Oracle Database in VMware and Virtualized Environments.